space-wizards/website-content/content/post/20_07_22-progress-report-24.md

 <video src="/video/pr_24/gasmixing.mp4" autoplay muted loop playsinline></video>
 <video src="/video/pr_24/depressurization.mp4" autoplay muted loop playsinline></video>

-The remake of the atmospherics simulator finally has atmospherics!
-It is inspired by [monstermos](https://github.com/yogstation13/extools/tree/master/byond-extools/src/monstermos) and we called it *zumos* after the dev who contributed it.
-It is significantly more performant than SS13's LINDA or ZAS atmospherics; you can burn down the entire station without any lag.
+The atmospherics simulator remake finally has atmospherics!
+It's inspired by [monstermos](https://github.com/yogstation13/extools/tree/master/byond-extools/src/monstermos), and we're calling it *zumos*, in honor of its developer, Zumorica.
+It performs much better than SS13's LINDA and ZAS atmospherics systems - you can burn down the entire station without grinding gameplay to a halt.

 Here's a **non-exhaustive** highlight reel of what SS14's atmos currently entails (contributed by Zumorica unless otherwise noted):